Already Enrolled ? Login

 Educational Institution: Columbia University

-Clinical Focus: Stable angina, heart attack, heart failure, coronary artery bypass grafting, heart valve repair or replacement, heart or lung transplant, angioplasty with or without stent,peripheral artery disease, pulmonary hypertension, chronic obstructive pulmonary disease, and long COVID,
+Clinical Focus: Stable angina, heart attack, heart failure, coronary artery bypass grafting, heart valve repair or replacement, heart or lung transplant, angioplasty with or without stent, peripheral artery disease, pulmonary hypertension, chronic obstructive pulmonary disease

-Additional Education/Certificates: Lifestyle Medicine Certificate, Harvard Medical School, Evidence Based Optimal Nutrition Certificate, Harvard T. Chan School of Public Health
+Additional Education/Certificates: Master 's in Physiology, Columbia University '26, Lifestyle Medicine Certificate, Harvard Medical School, Evidence Based Optimal Nutrition Certificate, Harvard T. Chan School of Public Health

 Interests: Cardiovascular Health, Preventive Cardiology, Rehabilitation, Cardiopulmonary Stress Testing, Cardiac Stress Testing